 If you don’t know if you’re required to file an income tax return, you can use the IRS Do I Need to File a Return tool.
-But here are the general requirements.

-You are required to file if your income exceeds the following limits for 2017:
+You are required to file if your income exceeds the following limits for 2023:

-- Single, under 65 – $10,400
+- Single, Under 65 – $12,950

-- Single, 65 or older – $11,950
+- Single, 65 or Older – $14,700

-- Head of household, under 65 – $13,400
+- Head of Household, Under 65 – $19,400

-- Head of household, 65 or older – $14,950
+- Head of Household, 65 or Older – $21,150

-- Qualifying widow(er) with dependent child, 65 or older – $18,000
+- Qualifying Widow(er), 65 or Older – $27,300

 You will still need to file a tax return if any of the following apply:

-- You owe household employment taxes
+- You owe household employment taxes.

-- You received an advance payment on the Premium Tax Credit
+- You received an advance payment on the Premium Tax Credit.

-- Expect to qualify for the earned income tax credit (EIC)
+- Expect to qualify for the earned income tax credit (EIC).

-- You want to claim a refundable Health Coverage Tax Credit
+- You want to claim a refundable Health Coverage Tax Credit.

 How to Determine Your Tax Filing Status

-There are five basic tax filing statuses:
+There are five basic tax filing statuses.

-Married filing jointly (MFJ): This is generally the most beneficial filing status since it offers lower tax brackets and a higher standard deduction.
+This is generally the most beneficial filing status since it offers lower tax brackets and a higher standard deduction.
 You’re eligible if you’re married as of December 31 of the tax year.

-You don’t qualify for this status if you are otherwise married, or your spouse spent even one night in the same residence with you.
+You don’t qualify for this status if you are otherwise married, or your spouse spent even one night in the same residence as you.
 You may need to provide specific documentation to prove the status (separation agreement, evidence of separate residences, documentation that you provided more than half of the dependence support).

 You must have a qualifying dependent to be eligible for the status.
 It enables you to have the same tax benefits as if you are married filing jointly.
 You are only eligible for this status in the year in which your spouse died, and the following year.

 DIY Tax Preparation

 Millions of people are now preparing and filing their own tax returns.
-This is easier to do than ever since there are so many very affordable tax preparation software packages.
+This is easier to do than ever, since there are so many affordable tax preparation software packages.
 Even if you don’t know much (or anything) about preparing taxes, most are incredibly user-friendly.

-CPA vs. Enrolled Agent (EA)
+CPA vs Enrolled Agent (EA)

-If you still don’t feel comfortable preparing your own taxes, or if you’re tax situation is incredibly complicated, you can use a tax professional.
+If you still don’t feel comfortable preparing your own taxes, or if your tax situation is incredibly complicated, you can use a tax professional.
 The two most reliable preparers are certified public accountants (CPA) and enrolled agents (EA).

 No matter how you decide to prepare your taxes, you’ll need to assemble all the documents needed.
 Having them available will make the entire preparation process much easier.